Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 If you’d rather not ride

 Fair enough, Bali traffic isn’t for everyone.
-Gojek and Grab (the local ride-hailing apps) cover most of the island and can be quite cheap, a short motorbike ride is IDR 15,000 to 25,000, and a car trip across town might be IDR 50,000 to 100,000.
+Gojek and Grab (the local ride-hailingapps) cover most of the island and can be quite cheap.
+A short motorbike ride is IDR 15,000 to 25,000, and a car trip across town might be IDR 50,000 to 100,000.
 Both apps also deliver food, which you’ll use more than you expect.
 You can absolutely live here without a scooter, particularly in a walkable base like Sanur or Ubud centre.
 It’s just less convenient, and in areas with patchy driver coverage you’ll occasionally be waiting.

 What does internet cost in Bali?

-Budget IDR 500,000 to 900,000 a month for staying connected, and honestly, Bali’s internet is better than most people expect.
+Budget IDR 500,000 to 900,000 a month for staying connected.
+Bali’s internet is actually way better than you’d expect.

 Your SIM card